Updating prices, please wait...

 2. Leadership

-The top 3 skills that leaders want to develop in the year ahead - but how did respondents score negotiation skills and being strategic?
+The top 3 skills that leaders want to develop in the year ahead - but how did respondents score enhancing sustainability and new technology skills?

 The top three strategies among procurement leaders for ensuring continuity of supply in a volatile world